soilspectroscopy/ringtrial/README.md

 - [**ringtrial-preprocessing**](https://github.com/soilspectroscopy/ringtrial-preprocessing):
   code for preparing the MIR returns with preprocessing and spectral standardizaton for further analysis.
-Spectral harmonization is ommited to avoid publicly disclosing laboratories information.
+Spectral harmonization is omitted to avoid publicly disclosing laboratories information.
 - [**ringtrial-eda**](https://github.com/soilspectroscopy/ringtrial-eda):
   code for exploring the instruments variability with visual inspection,